 The WSIB's related parties include the Government of Ontario and related entities, key management personnel, subsidiaries, associates, joint ventures, and post-retirement benefit plans for the WSIB's employees.
-The transactions with these related parties are in the ordinary course of business and at arm's length.
+The transactions are in the ordinary course of business and at arm's length.